Skyvive/JsonObject/README.md

 ## License

-SVWebService is available under the MIT license.
+JsonObject is available under the MIT license.
 See the LICENSE file for more info.